Reynaldo Hahn: Works

-Graham Johnson writes that Hahn "was never truly of the twentieth century"; he was for many years regarded chiefly as evoking the spirit of fin de siècle Paris.
-He was not in sympathy with the more obviously modern music of the early decades of the 20th century, but he moved with the times.
+The pianist Graham Johnson writes that Hahn "was never truly of the twentieth century"; he was for many years regarded chiefly as evoking the spirit of fin de siècle Paris.
+Finding musical models in Mozart, and deemed a successor to his mentors Massenet and Saint-Saëns, he was not in sympathy with the more obviously modern music of the early decades of the 20th century, but he moved with the times.
 According to a 2020 analysis:

 Hahn's biographer Jacques Depaulis writing in 2006, comments that many composers suffer a period of neglect after their deaths and are then rediscovered, a process known in France as "la traversée du désert" – crossing the desert.
 In 1947 a British newspaper remarked that Hahn "is hardly remembered today outside the boundaries of France".
 In 1961, 14 years after the composer's death, the musicologist Hans Heinz Stuckenschmidt dismissed Hahn as "a talented gossip who had a gift for grinding out operettas and little, tastefully performed ballads in limitless quantities".
 (Note: Lionel Salter pointed out in Gramophone that as to "limitless quantities", Hahn wrote about the same number of mélodies as Debussy, and far fewer than Fauré.)
 In the last decades of the 20th century there was a revival in interest in Hahn's music: Johnson (2002) refers to "an ever-widening range of his mélodies to be heard regularly on the concert platform".
+Philippe Blay, accepting his limited influence, still finds traces of his Hahn's music in the work of Jean-Michel Damase and Michel Legrand.

 Mélodies

-Hahn is best known for his songs.
+Hahn is best known for his mélodies ― the French art song, a form distinct from popular or folk song and known for a union of music and poetry.
 He wrote just over 100; most were composed in the thirty-year period from 1888 to the end of the First World War, after which the demand for songs with piano accompaniment diminished and he turned to other forms.
 His style, in his early songs, reflects the influence of Massenet, but he regarded Gabriel Fauré as the supreme master of the mélodie, and favoured some of Fauré's chosen poets, including Victor Hugo, Théophile Gautier and Paul Verlaine.
 He was only thirteen when he wrote the Hugo setting "Si mes vers avaient des ailes", later included in his first collection of 20 Mélodies (1895).
 Johnson writes that the song displays all the distinguishing marks of the composer's style: